 Digital marketing enables you to create dozens of variations on an advertisement, and present it at the most effective time and place for a specific customer.
 Taking advantage of this accuracy and cost effectiveness with targeting for your marketing is in your reach no matter what your size.

 (4) Win the in-location battle

 One consequence of the new world of marketing complexity is that more customers hold off on their final purchase decision until they’re in a store.
-Or if your a professional services provider and they’ve made an appointment to visit you, their loyalty to you will be significantly impacted by every facet that they experience during their visit.
+Or if you are a professional services provider and they’ve made an appointment to visit you, their loyalty to you will be significantly impacted by every facet that they experience during their visit.

 For retail, merchandising and packaging have therefore become very important selling factors, a point that’s not widely understood.
 Customers want to look at a product in action and are highly influenced by the visual dimension: up to 40 percent of them change their minds because of something they see, learn, or do at this point—say, packaging, placement, or interactions with salespeople.

 For professional services, you need to consider the touch points that your practice location presents – from the visual to interactions with staff and everything in between.